AZHayat/AZHayat/README.md

 - Data Visualization and Business Intelligence Tools
 - Environmental sustainability and how data can be leveraged for impact

-🌱 **Currently Learning**
-- Python for Data Analysis
-- SQL for querying databases
-- Data visualization tools like Power BI and Tableau
-- Machine Learning basics

-💞️ **Looking to Collaborate On**
-- Data analysis projects that require creative problem-solving
-- Open-source projects focused on data science, analytics, or automation
-- Research initiatives in sustainability and data-driven solutions

 📫 **How to Reach Me**
 - LinkedIn: www.linkedin.com/in/ahmad-zaenal-hayat/
 - Email: a.zaenalhayat@gmail.com